-All new developments will be based on evidence and feedback from children, young people and other key people.
+Ongoing future development will be based on evidence and feedback from children, young people and other key people.

 There are seven key elements that make up the pathway:

-The pathway is being delivered by Pennine Care, Greater Manchester Mental Health NHS Foundation Trust, Manchester University NHS Foundation Trust and North West Boroughs Healthcare NHS Foundation Trust.
+The pathway is delivered by Pennine Care, Greater Manchester Mental Health NHS Foundation Trust, Manchester University NHS Foundation Trust and North West Boroughs Healthcare NHS Foundation Trust.

-You can keep up to date with latest developments in our partner updates, or contact us at the details below.
+You can keep up to date with latest developments in our partner updates, or contact us at the details below:

 If you’re interested in finding out more please get in touch at firstname.lastname@example.org